ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 # Security Considerations

 The security considerations of {{-cbor}} apply.
-The security considerations of {{-cwt}} need to be applied analogously, replacing the function of COSE with that of the Secure Channel.
+The security considerations of {{-cwt}} and {{-jwt}} need to be applied analogously, replacing the function of COSE/JOSE with that of the Secure Channel.

-{{secchan}} discusses security considerations for Secure Channels, in which UCCS might be used.
+{{secchan}} discusses security considerations for Secure Channels, in which UCS might be used.
-This document provides the CBOR tag definition for UCCS and a discussion on security consideration for the use of UCCS in RATS.
-Uses of UCCS outside the scope of RATS are not covered by this document.
-The UCCS specification -- and the use of the UCCS CBOR tag, correspondingly -- is not intended for use in a scope where a scope-specific security consideration discussion has not been conducted, vetted and approved for that use.
+This document provides the CBOR tag definition for UCS and a discussion on security consideration for the use of UCS in RATS.
+Uses of UCS outside the scope of RATS are not covered by this document.
+The UCS specification -- and the use of the UCCS CBOR tag, correspondingly -- is not intended for use in a scope where a scope-specific security consideration discussion has not been conducted, vetted and approved for that use.